-- Establish and maintain a health system that promotes continuous quality improvement. - Adopt evidence-based clinical indicators and practice guidelines as a means for identifying and addressing variations in medical practice. - Select areas of study based on demonstration of need and relevance to the population served. - Develop standardized performance measures that are clearly defined, objective, measurable, and that allow tracking over time. - Use Management Information Systems (MIS) in data collection, integration, tracking, analysis, and reporting of data that reflects performance on standardized measures of health outcomes. - Allocate personnel and resources necessary to: - Support the quality improvement program, including data analysis and reporting, AND - Meet the educational needs of members, providers, and staff relevant to quality improvement efforts. - Seek input and work with members, providers, and community resources to improve quality of care. - Oversee peer review procedures that will address deviations in medical management and healthcare practices, and devise action plans to improve services. - Establish a system to provide frequent, periodic quality improvement information to participating providers to support them in their efforts to provide high-quality healthcare. - Recommend and institute focused quality studies in clinical and non-clinical areas, where appropriate. - · Conduct and report annual CAHPS surveys and certified HEDIS results for Arkansas Total Care members. - Achieve and maintain NCOA accreditation. - Monitor for compliance with regulatory and NCQA requirements.
+- ▶ Establish and maintain a health system that promotes continuous quality improvement. - ▶ Adopt evidence-based clinical indicators and practice guidelines as a means for identifying and addressing variations in medical practice. - ▶ Select areas of study based on demonstration of need and relevance to the population served. - ▶ Develop standardized performance measures that are clearly defined, objective, measurable, and that allow tracking over time. - ▶ Use Management Information Systems (MIS) in data collection, integration, tracking, analysis, and reporting of data that reflects performance on standardized measures of health outcomes. - ▶ Allocate personnel and resources necessary to: - Support the quality improvement program, including data analysis and reporting, AND - Meet the educational needs of members, providers, and staff relevant to quality improvement efforts. - ▶ Seek input and work with members, providers, and community resources to improve quality of care. - ▶ Oversee peer review procedures that will address deviations in medical management and healthcare practices, and devise action plans to improve services. - ▶ Establish a system to provide frequent, periodic quality improvement information to participating providers to support them in their efforts to provide high-quality healthcare. - ▶ Improve the coordination of care with state agencies and non-medical service providers who also serve them.